Alastair Cook: 2013–14: Back-to-back Ashes series

 The 2013 home Ashes series marked Cook's first Ashes series as captain.
 England went into the series as strong favourites, with Australia recently having parted company with their coach.
 England won the first Test, with Cook making 50 in England's second innings to help them set Australia a competitive target to win the game.
 They were bowled out for 296, meaning England won the match by 14 runs.
 Although Cook only managed 20 runs in the next match, England cruised to victory, winning by 347 runs.
 The third match ended in a draw, with Cook scoring 62 in the first innings, but being dismissed for a duck in the second.
 The fourth Test saw England win the series after winning the match and taking a 3–0 series lead.
 The final match ended in a draw, with Cook failing to pass fifty in either of his innings.
-Despite this, Cook was generally praised for the way he had led the side.
+Despite this, Cook was generally praised for the way he had led the team.
 In the ODI series, Cook and Flower decided to rest several of England's Test players to ensure they were fit for the series in Australia.
-Cook himself played no part in the series, being replaced in the side by Michael Carberry.
+Cook himself played no part in the series, being replaced in the team by Michael Carberry.

 England and Cook suffered a complete whitewash when they travelled to Australia for the 2013–14 Ashes series.
 They were heavily defeated in the first Test, losing by 381 runs.
 Cook top-scored in England's second innings with 65 but it wasn't enough as England slumped to defeat.
 The second match saw a similar humiliation as England lost by 218 runs.
 England surrendered the urn after losing the third Test, giving Australia a 3–0 series lead.
-Cook made 72 in the first innings but was dismissed for a platinum duck in the second as England lost their third straight match by over 100 runs.
+Cook, playing in his 100th Test match, made 72 in the first innings but was dismissed for a platinum duck in the second as England lost their third straight match by over 100 runs.
 The fourth Test saw Cook make another 50, but it wasn't enough to prevent another heavy defeat.
 England lost the final match and the series 5–0, with questions being asked of Cook's captaincy.
 Cook captained England in the ODI series but was unable to make a big contribution as England went 3–0 down.
 Cook scored 44 in the fourth match as England finally won their first game of the tour.
 However, they went on to lose the series 4–1.
 Upon returning from Australia, Andy Flower resigned but Cook vowed to continue as captain and was later backed by the ECB to help to mould a new England team.

 For his performances in 2013, he was named as captain of the World Test XI by the ICC.